cardinalblue/android-kraft-shade/doc_website/docs/introduction/architecture-overview.md

 - **RunTaskStep**: Step that runs a custom task
 - **TextureBufferPool**: Manages and recycles texture buffers

+For more details on the pipeline system, see the [Pipeline Running Flow documentation](../core-components/pipeline-system/pipeline-running-flow.md) and [Buffer Management documentation](../core-components/pipeline-system/buffer-management.md).

 ### Input System

 The Input System provides a way to feed dynamic values into shaders: